9 MMA Choke Moves That Make Opponents Tap Fast!

 2. Triangle Choke

-Once the lock is in place the opponent is trapped with their neck being squeezed by the attackers leg and their own arm and with pressure applied it’s only a matter of time until they tap-out or go unconscious.
+Once the lock is in place, the opponent is trapped with their neck being squeezed by the attacker’s leg and their own arm, and with pressure applied, it’s only a matter of time until they tap out or go unconscious.

 3. Guillotine Choke

 Derived from the medieval execution device, the guillotine choke is one of the most commonly seen moves in the sport.
-It can be employed both from a standing position and from the bottom.
+It can be employed both from a standing position and the bottom.

 4. Arm Triangle